 Underfloor heating can be a great addition to any home in the right circumstances but as always ensure that your installers are experienced and are offering you the correct system.

 If you have been considering underfloor heating or would like to find out more, why not get in touch with us here at LP Plumbing & Heating for free no obligation survey.
-We cover Snodland, Maidstone, Rochester, Chatham and Gravesend areas.
+We cover the Snodland, West Malling, Halling, Vigo and Aylesford areas.

 Until next time thank you for reading.